-- Completed the floating fire station project to replace Fireboat Station 35 at Pier 22 1/2. - Secured two adjoining parcels of land for the Department's new Fire Training Facility with planning and design work currently underway. - Completed construction on the new Ambulance Deployment Facility at 2241 Jerrold Avenue. - Completed generator replacement at Stations 2, 37, and 44.
+- Completed the floating fire station project to replace Fireboat Station 35 at Pier 22 1/2. - Secured two adjoining parcels of land for the Department's new Fire Training Facility with planning and design work currently underway. - Completed construction on the new Ambulance Deployment Facility at 2241 Jerrold Avenue. - Completed generator replacement at Station 2, with a notice to proceed on replacement at Stations 37 and 44.
 Design, permitting, and bid processes underway for emergency generator replacement projects at Stations 14, 18, and 19. - Completed Station 14 HVAC system comprehensive upgrade and replacement. - Completed hose tower removal work at Fire Stations 6, 11, 12, 21 and 38. - Completed shower improvements at Station 34. - Progressed on Emergency Firefighting Water System (EFWS) projects in collaboration with the Public Utilities Commission.
-Anticipated completion of construction on Pump Station 2 in late 2022.
+Anticipated completion of construction on Pump Station 2 in early 2023.
 EFWS pipeline construction completed on parts of 19th Avenue as well as new developments in Mission Bay, with anticipation of construction completion in April 2023 of the Clarendon supply pipeline.